VernitaJ/car_simulation/README.md

     For information on how to create a mod please refer to : https://github.com/ItJustWorksTM/smce-gd/wiki/Modding.
 The reason that you need to put the mods inside of the [smce_gd](https://github.com/ItJustWorksTM/smce-gd) project, is because some of the code within the mods expects to modify or interact with code that is in [smce_gd] once you package the mod for use with smce_gd then it becomes self sustained within the parameters of the [smce_gd] mods capabilities.
 The resources used for the maps and and some of the cars are not included in the [group-2](https://github.com/DIT112-V21/group-02) for space purposes but all of the logic and code is, therefore you will have to find and/or create your own models.

+## User get started guide
+Thank you for your interest in our project.
+To be able to try it out there are a few things you need to install and set up.

+First of all you need to install the SMCE from [SMCE](https://github.com/ItJustWorksTM/smce-gd) Follow the instructions on the github page.

+To clone the project use the guide in the following link [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

+If you installed the SMCE correctly, wou would find a godot folder in your %appdata% directory.
+Godot\app_userdata\SMCE\mods here you will paste in the mods from the project.

+From the root folder go to group-02\godot-resources\mods in these folders you will find pck files.
+Copy them and paste them within the mods folder in SMCE.

+From your node terminal navigate to group-02\smartcar_frontend.
+If this is your first start up type in npm install followed py npm start.

+## Using
+First you have to go to the website type in your name and submit

+Then you are in the main menu:
+Here you have some options
+- Race
+- Practice
+- Monster Run
+- Leaderboard
+- Race Times

+Choose the race option for a race against 3 bots, "Practice" to drive around the city map and "Monster Run" to play the chasing map.
+Lets go to race that's why we	are here right?
+So in the smce you choose the map you want to use in the world.
+There will be the default playground, Race Against The Machines, MonsterMap and city map.
+In the emulator, you should select the map you want to play.
+It should be the same as the button you clicked, to avoid any misunderstandings between the emulator and website.

+Have you made your choice?

+Awesome!

+Now you can enjoy the race from the website. control the car with w, a, s, d or the arrow keys.
+Good luck!

+If there is any further questions about how you use the system, please read the user manual.

 ## User Manual
 __Welcome to the SmartBil system!__